VaheC/AvatarVideoGenerator/README.md

 # AvatarVideoGenerator
-The aim of the repository is to create an app for talking  avatar video generation.
+The aim of the repository is to create an app which will allow to generate talking avatar videos.